Cadbury Dropped 'Easter' From Its Egg Hunt and Prime Minister Theresa May Is Furious

 Cadbury—which is owned by American multinational Mondelez—and the National Trust rebranded the name of the event from 'Easter Egg Trail' to the 'Great British Egg Hunt.'
 Both organizers do however refer to Easter in their promotional advertising for the annual hunt, which is held in around 250 National Trust sites in Britain.

-"I think the stance they have taken is absolutely ridiculous," May told ITV News on Tuesday during a visit to Amman, Jordan.
+"I think the stance they have taken is absolutely ridiculous," May — a committed Christian — told ITV News on Tuesday during a visit to Amman, Jordan.
 "I don't know what they are thinking about frankly.
 Easter's very important...
 It's a very important festival for the Christian faith for millions across the world."

 The change to the hunt's title also prompted Church leaders on Monday to accuse Cadbury of "airbrushing faith" from the chocolate hunt.
 "To drop Easter from Cadbury's Easter Egg Hunt in my book is tantamount to spitting on the grave of Cadbury," Archbishop of York John Sentamu, told the Telegraph of the confectioner's Quaker founder, John Cadbury.